Billet isn't live yet. Launching late 2026. Join the waitlist →

 2. Open the third-party tool.

-3. Upload the invoice PDF (or pull it via the integration if it’s working that day).
+3. Upload the invoice PDF (or pull it in automatically via the integration).

 4. Add signature fields.